sictweb/bti425-2020/graded-work/assign1.md

 <td data-bind='text: moment(birthdate).format("YYYY-MM-DD")'></td>
 ````

 Notice that the actual property name (birthdate) is now an argument to the `moment()` function.
-(Then we chain the call to its `.format()` function.)
+Then we chain the call to its `.format()` function.

 This gives us a hint about how to handle the first name + last name situation.
 Yes, we can render a **full name** by using `span` element markup and two `data-bind` attributes.
 Is there a better way?

-We can write a new function to handle this, and then call it just like we call the "moment" function above.
+Well, we can write a *new* function to handle this, and then call it just like we call the "moment" function above.
 In your JavaScript, but outside of the document-ready function, create a new variable, which is a function that takes a couple of arguments.
-It will return the right string concatenation.
+It will return the string concatenation that meets your needs.
 Something like this:

 ```js
 var lastFirstName = function (ln, fn) {